pgooch/github-repo-list/readme.txt

-=== GitHub Reop List ===
+=== GitHub Repo List ===
 Contributors: Phillip.Gooch
 Tags: //!\\
 Requires at least: 3.4
-Tested up to: 4.6
+Tested up to: 6.7
-Stable tag: 1.2.2
+Stable tag: 1.2.3
 License: GNU General Public License v2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Get a list of all your GitHub repositories in a post-friendly format with a simple and flexible shortcode.
-Shortcode details located in the "Help" menu on post pages.

 == Description ==